Obsessing about fellow student?

 - Use of email, the Internet, or forms of digital media to facilitate any of the above referenced behavior.

 Outside of being charged criminally for these acts, Columbia students face additional repercussions.
-For a more comprehensive look please view the full Gender-Based Misconduct Policies for Students (including Sexual Assault, Sexual Harassment, Gender-based Harassment Policies and Procedures).
+For a more comprehensive look please view the full Gender-Based Misconduct Policy for Students.

 You didn’t mention whether you have an ongoing relationship with this person.
 Do you see her regularly?
 Have you contacted this person or initiated conversation?
 Do you email or call?
 It might be best to avoid contact until you speak with a counselor and clarify your own feelings towards her.